dthorburn/RNAseq_Workflows/README.md

 **EDIT:** The Imperial HPC long nodes are no longer available.
 STAR is now more efficient to use as an array job.
 Please use the `starAlign.sh` script instead.
 The 15 samples listed in `00_File_List.txt` are a mix of paired and single end sequencing.
 You will need to change the values to define chromosomes if the number of samples change.

 ### Usage
-Below is the help message from `Mapping.nf` including instructions on how to run the pipeline:
+Below is the help message from `STAR_Align.nf` including instructions on how to run the pipeline:
 ```
 Usage:
   This pipelines was developed to map RNA reads to a reference genome using the STAR 2-pass methodology.